Description of Marine Heatwaves (Spatial Coverage and Integrated Degree Days):

 Values indicate monthly percent of an LME area affected by heatwave

 Description of Time Series: This time series shows the monthly heatwave spatial coverage for Alaska’s Gulf of Alaska Region.
-During the last five years there has been no significant trend and the five-year average is within the 10th and 90th percentiles of all observed data in the time series.
+During the last five years there has been no trend and the five-year average is above the 90th percentile of all observed data in the time series.

 Indicator Source Information: